-*Investment terms are negotiable
+*Takes into account the second round of financing with an anticipated investment of $3,000,000 at a $10,000,000 post-money valuation.

 Exit Strategy

 PAYYAP anticipates that management and founders will both exit the Company through an acquisition from a larger competitor or other financial institution that wants to make mobile payments part of their product offerings.
 Industry consolidation is a common theme in the payments market, as is evidenced by the recent M&A activity that has taken place, with just a few examples shown below: